Part 1: From Hanoi to Hue.

 "You know..." said Roger, "this is the most southernly I've ever been...
 4 degrees North, just north of the Equator.
 One day I shall travel further south - like when you went to Peru."

 "That's right."
-McBear agreed and added "I remember your concern years ago of becoming a bear of 4 continents and you told our humans you wanted to be posted to Australia..."
+McBear agreed and added "I remember your concern years ago when you were a bear of 3 continents and wanted to become a bear of 4, and you asked our humans to be posted to Australia..."

 Phew!
 After 2 and a half days and 3 flights we finally arrived our hotel in Hanoi, the capital of Vietnam.
 Boy, it was hot and humid.

 Hanoi - actually, it's Ha Noi - is a busy city with more than 8 million citizens and several million scooters.
 McBear said it would be unbearable if they all had cars.